-At Saturdays Committee meeting three additional members were co-opted bringing us to a full Committee - Alan Leslie, John Taylor, and David Halfpenny.
+At a recent Committee meeting three additional members were co-opted bringing us to a full Committee - Alan Leslie, John Taylor, and David Halfpenny.
 Simon Hill stands down under the five year rule.

 17 September 2017